 A second line of debate –and the foundation of this book– focuses on the environmental imprint of the current land and resource grabbing.
 In a global context of resource extraction, the promotion of platforms of large-scale conservation, corporate greening and monocrop-related sustainable development have allowed the concession of extensive portions of lands to companies, NGOs, and foreign states who look to create new “environmentally and socially responsible” economic sectors (Peluso 1993, Woods, 2011, Brockington & Duffy, 2010, Ybarra, 2013).
-Worldwide, this has operated through mechanisms such as the establishment of large-scale forestry and flex crops, conservation in protected areas, the operation of regulated “and socially responsible” mining and hydrocarbon enclaves, forced eradication of illicit crops and the subsequent promotion of small-scale and supposedly low-carbon monocrops, among others.
+Worldwide, this has operated through mechanisms such as the establishment of large-scale forestry and flex crops, conservation in protected areas, the operation of regulated and “socially responsible” mining and hydrocarbon enclaves, forced eradication of illicit crops and the subsequent promotion of small-scale and supposedly low-carbon monocrops, among others.
 In Colombia, the defense of these discourses and productive platforms is yet another way in which the State has attempted to gain territorial control over the last decades, while economic activity is opening up to new sectors.

 Finally, a third line of debate looks at the (re)production of the frontier as an uneven spatial process (Uribe, 2019) in which a regional rush for land takes shape.
 This is in relation to the developmental paths created to connect the periphery with transnational chains of economic value and the ways in which such paths have affected both land distribution and its use.
 In Colombia, the frontier has experienced an uneven deepening of corporate and illicit economies, which has perpetuated resource grabbing and land re-concentration in multiple ways.

-CHAPTER by Chapter OUTLINE
+CHAPTER OUTLINE

+Chapter One – Title?

-Chapter One introduces the main questions of the book, its theoretical and methodological approaches, and situates the case of the Colombian frontier in the larger literature.
+This chapter introduces the main questions of the book, its theoretical and methodological approaches, and situates the case of the Colombian frontier in the larger literature.

+Chapter Two – Title?

-Chapter Two discusses non-spatial and spatial linear regressions of the factors associated with the concentration of land in the Colombian frontier.
+In this chapter, I discuss non-spatial and spatial linear regressions of the factors associated with the concentration of land in the Colombian frontier.
 The distribution of land in Colombia has been an active component of both the armed conflict and the type of economic expansion this country has experienced since the 1970s.
 A two-fold analysis is conducted to highlight the main interactions between three different dimensions of the state and the territorial control of armed actors that are related to increases in land concentration at a municipal level from 2000 to 2013.
 This chapter shows that in the context of sustained violence, high Gini coefficients for Land and Ownership persist and are positively correlated to paramilitary predominance and economic variables of fiscal dependency and lootable-resource performance (i.e., coca crops).
 In addition, controls and spatial models developed at a second stage, show that persistence of land concentration is locally determined and regionally attached to the economic value of land.

+Chapter Three – title

-Chapter Three presents a reflection on both the pillars of corporate rurality in times of war and peace and the productive dynamics in Colombia that have been determined by the green enterprise, particularly ‘environmentally sustainable’ monocrops and large-scale conservation in a context of systemic armed violence.
+This chapter presents a reflection on both the pillars of corporate rurality in times of war and peace and the productive dynamics in Colombia that have been determined by the green enterprise, particularly ‘environmentally sustainable’ monocrops and large-scale conservation in a context of systemic armed violence.